rebelcl0ud/bl0g/posts/2025-07-28-[97]-remix-another-form.md

 # Another form?

 Yes, yes.
-I actually already built register and login forms, the latter actually pissing me off while writing tests 😅 so of course I decided to build another form I've had on the todo list-- hello , addRecipe form.
+I actually already built register and login forms, the latter 😤 (got that sorted 😅) so of course I decided to build another form I've had on the todo list-- hello , addRecipe form.
 At this point, I really have no idea if I've talked about why I started building this app, but basically there's a household in danger of being swallowed whole by a collection of recipes.
 I thought it would be a good opportunity to use/learn Remix and touch some backend-ish stuff while working on something that would organize that recipe chaos.